-SKILLS FOR TOILET TRAINING'
+SKILLS FOR TOILET TRAINING

-Toilet training is one of the earliest self-care skills developed by children and is one of the most important.
+Learning the skills required for toilet training and becoming independent with this should be among the earliest self-care abilities developed by children and is one of the most important.
 In traditional societies, most children have attained continence by their second birthdays.
-In the Western World, the age of toilet training has increased in the last 50 years.
-There is research that suggests children should start toilet training in their second year.
+In the Western World, the age of introduction of skills for toilet training has increased in recent decades.
+However, children should start to develop the skills for toilet training in the first year of life.

-Working on the skills for toilet training should not be delayed due to disability.
-Failure to offer support and advice for toilet training to a child with disabilities may be considered discriminatory.
+Supporting children to learn the skills for toilet training should not be delayed due to disability.
+Failure to offer assistance and advice to families to enable children with disabilities to develop the skills required for toilet training may be considered discriminatory.
 When childen remain reliant on contience containment products, rather than toilet training, they may fail to achieve their potential, with associated increased dependence compared to their peers, reduced self-esteem and self-confidence, increased liklihood of abuse and there is more stress for them and their family.